Identification and Eligibility

 Highly Capable (HC) Services – By the end of February, parents/guardians will be notified by a letter when their student(s) are found eligible for HC services.
 Parents/guardians will need to provide consent for services using the Consent Form within 20 days of receiving the letter.
 All this information and the Consent Form will be included in the notification letter.

-Advanced Learner (AL) Services – By early February, parents/guardians will be notified by a letter when their student(s) are found eligible for AL services.
+Advanced Learner (AL) Services – By the end of February, parents/guardians will be notified by a letter when their student(s) are found eligible for AL services.
 Parents/guardians can appeal the decision.
 Parents/guardians have 10 business day after the date marked in their notification letter to appeal.
 All this information will be included in the notification letter.

 The appeals form will be available during the appeal process window in February, 2024.